tlehman/bin/README.md

 418 I'm a teapot (RFC 2324)
 ```

+### ipaddrs
+Find external IP address and log with timestamp.

 ### tfind
 (Mac OS X 10.9+ only) Find files under ~ that have a given tag.